The Union of Maine Visual Artists (UMVA) was founded in 1975 to

 - sponsors ARRT!
 (Artists Rapid Response Team), a group of artists who meet monthly to make banners and props in partnership with progressive Maine non-profits -- ARRT! has created 125 Images for over 40 organizations, including Maine People’s Alliance, 350.org, Maine AllCare, NAACP, and the Penobscot Nation.

 The organization serves as the statewide advocate for Maine artists promoting social, economic, legal and aesthetic concerns.
 Our vision is to grow and change with the times, to increase our membership and audience, and to advance Maine's art community in quality and quantity.
 UMVA artists value what can be achieved through collective efforts.
 As artists, we recognize that our connection with the world forms the core of all art-making processes.
 We welcome the opportunity to share our knowledge with each other in this spirit of cooperation.

-Current UMVA Board members are Robert Shetterly, Natasha Mayers, Richard Kane, Mary Laury, Cynthia Hyde, Jackie Bennett, William Hessian, John Ripton, Janice Moore, Gregg Harper and David Estey.
+Current UMVA Board members are: Natasha Mayers, Richard Kane, Mary Laury, Cynthia Hyde, Jackie Bennett, William Hessian, John Ripton, Janice Moore, Gregg Harper and David Estey.